bsn-si/IPEHR-gateway/progress/Milestone_2/3_Revoking_access.md

 Thus, a user with a private key can decrypt the access key to the document and to the document itself.

-To revoke access to a document, a user with the rights of the document owner deletes a record in the table.
+To revoke access to a document, a user with the rights of the document owner deletes the appropriate record in the table.
 At this point, the user for whom access was restricted will no longer be able to obtain the document's access key.

 ## Implementation